What are haircuts

 In financial markets, a haircut refers to a reduction applied to the value of an asset.
 It is expressed as a percentage.
-For example, if an asset – such as holdings of a particular government bond – is worth €1 million but is given a haircut of 20%, it means it is treated as though it has a value of only €0.8 million.
+For example, if an asset, such as a particular government bond, is worth €1 million but is given a haircut of 20%, it means it is treated like it has a value of only €0.8 million.

 When are haircuts used?

 One example of the use of haircuts is when central banks lend money to commercial banks.
 In return for the loan, as a form of insurance, the central bank will ask for collateral (find out more about collateral).
 However, it will apply a haircut (that is, a reduction) to the value of this collateral.
 Taking the example above, a commercial bank would receive a loan of €0.8 million, as that is what the asset is valued at after a 20% haircut.